Business Networking: Is It Really A Waste Of Time?

-I had an early lesson in time management when I was a student nurse in the RAF that I suspect lots of us had with our first jobs.
+I had an early lesson in time management when I was a student nurse that I suspect lots of us had with our first jobs.
 For many years, it stopped me from doing what was important ...

-Some people I speak to think talking is a waste of time.
-I can assure you that the conversations you have out business networking most certainly are not!
+Some people think talking is a waste of time.
+I can assure you conversations you have out business networking most certainly are not!

 As student nurses in the 1970s, we were the workforce on the hospital wards.
 We did everything from cleaning the loos to starting cardiac resuscitation if a patient collapsed.

 We learnt two lessons from this.
-The strongest being that work was defined as doing something physical and just talking was a complete wasting time.
+The strongest being that work was defined as doing something physical and just talking was a complete waste of time.
 The other lesson (which took longer to learn) was to multi-task, which meant we could talk to patients whilst undertaking another task.